Andrew Watt

-Andrew Wotman (born October 20, 1990), known professionally as Andrew Watt or mononymously as Watt, is an American record producer, songwriter and musician from Great Neck, New York.
-As a songwriter, he signs Wotman, while as a producer he signs Watt.
+Andrew Wotman (born October 20, 1990), known professionally as Andrew Watt or mononymously as Watt, is an American record producer, songwriter and musician from New York.

-Watt is a three-time Grammy Award winner, including the 2021 Grammy Award for Producer of the Year; in 2025, he received a nomination for the Academy Award for Best Original Song for co-writing "Never Too Late" from the Elton John documentary of the same name.
+Watt is a five-time Grammy Award winner, including the 2021 Grammy Award for Producer of the Year.
+In 2025, he was nominated for the Academy Award for Best Original Song for co-writing "Never Too Late" from the Elton John documentary of the same name.

-Through his career has produced for Justin Bieber, Lady Gaga, Post Malone, Miley Cyrus, Elton John, Brandi Carlile, Demi Lovato, the Rolling Stones, Ozzy Osbourne, Pearl Jam, Iggy Pop, Charlotte Lawrence and many others.
+Watt first became known in the mid-2010s as a pop songwriter and producer for artists such as Justin Bieber, Lady Gaga, Post Malone and Miley Cyrus.
+In the 2020s, he started producing albums by legacy rock acts such as Ozzy Osbourne, Iggy Pop, the Rolling Stones, Pearl Jam and Paul McCartney.
+The Times praised him as "the whizzkid who makes rock legends great again."

 Watt is also the guitarist of the Earthlings, the backing band for Eddie Vedder's solo performances.

-Career
+Early life

 Watt grew up in Great Neck, New York.
 He attended John L. Miller Great Neck North High School and graduated in 2008.
-He briefly attended the Steinhardt School of Culture, Education, and Human Development at NYU's Music Business program.
-"One of the greatest aspects of growing up in Great Neck, Long Island, was that it was literally 30 minutes from Manhattan," Watt said.
-His first professional gigs were playing guitar for Jared Evan, Cody Simpson, and Justin Bieber.
+His favorite band as a teenager was Pearl Jam, which remains his favorite band to this day.
+Growing up, Watt did not know other kids who cared about rock bands, so he taught himself bass, guitar and drums by listening to Pearl Jam songs.
+On school nights, he would take the Long Island Rail Road to Manhattan to play at The Cutting Room.
+Watt said, "One of the greatest aspects of growing up in Great Neck, Long Island, was that it was literally 30 minutes from Manhattan."

+Watt was accepted into New York University's Clive Davis Institute of Recorded Music.
+When he dropped out, his parents severed financial ties with him.
+To support himself, he played in a local band named Pink Cashmere.